BernatskyPavel/BSTU_Labs/PI (POIBMS-4)/readme.md

-- Programming in the Internet (POIBMS 7 semester)
-- Programming of web-services (POIT 7 semester)
+# Programming in the Internet (POIBMS 7 semester) and Programming of web-services (POIT 7 semester)